NoahLobbe/StryperBot/README.md

 ### Secrects
 Without knowing an business/industry methods for storing secrets, the secrets should be stored in the environment/system variables of the machine the Bot is running on.
 However, if the Bot is being run off an external server, then a file accessible by the Bot is the 'best' next way.
-Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env`, easily.
+Currently, a `.env` file is being used for secrets, using `python-dotenv` library to make `os.getenv("token string")` read from a `.env` file, easily.

 Secrets:
 - `STRYPER_BOT_TOKEN` (obviously)